 TRIATLAS contributes to this by delivering knowledge of the current state and future changes of the Atlantic marine ecosystems.
 We achieve this goal through a basin-wide approach that integrates research from the North and South, and that closes critical knowledge gaps in the Tropical and South Atlantic that impede an understanding of the entire basin.

 - Project duration: June 2019 – May 2023

 Read more about our core themes and goals for the TRIATLAS project

-Supporting the Belem Statement on Atlantic Research and Innovation Cooperation, part of the All Atlantic Ocean Community and CSA – AANChOR
+Supporting the Belem Statement on Atlantic Research and Innovation Cooperation and part of the All Atlantic Ocean Research Community and CSA – AANChOR.

 We bring together an interdisciplinary team of marine ecologists, physical oceanographers, climate researchers, and social scientists from 33 different institutions in Europe, Africa, and South America, together with industrial and regional stakeholders.
 We will enhance knowledge of the marine ecosystems in key areas of the Atlantic using existing and pivotal new physical, biological, and societal observations.

 Earth system, ecological, and socio-economic models and observations will be used to assess the cumulative impact of various pressures (climatic, pollution, and fishing) driving fluctuations in the marine ecosystem, and the potential for tipping point behavior and regime shifts.

 We will develop the first predictions of the marine-ecosystem for the next 40 years for the whole Atlantic, by combining state- of-the-art climate prediction and ecosystem models, with Shared Socioeconomic Pathways, and by conducting socio- economic vulnerability assessments services, with stakeholder engagement.
 TRIATLAS will enhance capacity in marine ecosystems, oceanography, and climate research in countries bordering the South and Tropical Atlantic Ocean.